 "There's something impossible to fathom about viewers and numbers and things like that," Parsons explained.
 "I can barely picture 20 people in one room.
 If you want to say 17 or 18 million, well you've lost me."

-The "Big Bang" cast and crew were careful to withhold any major upcoming plot developments, except for one -- to be revealed in the first-run episode airing tonight: the discovery of a letter from Howard's long-lost father.
+The "Big Bang" cast and crew were careful to withhold any major upcoming plot developments, except for one — to be revealed in the first-run episode airing Thursday night: the discovery of a letter from Howard's long-lost father.
 "They (Howard and his scientist wife Bernadette) find the letter," revealed actress Melissa Rauch, who plays Bernadette.
 "Or someone finds the letter," Rauch added, coyly.

 No other cast members or co-creator Lorre would go near discussions of the characters' futures.
 But Helberg did agree to dream up a season-20 endgame for the "Big Bang" bunch.

 "Well I think (Howard's) pants will probably be as skinny and probably a bit tighter," Helberg began.
 "I think that Sheldon will probably still be sitting in his spot.
 It may be in a different apartment.
 I think he'll sit in that spot until he's in a home.
 Howard and Bernadette probably will ...
 God, God help them if they have children.
 We know she hates them and we know that Howard, essentially, is a child.
 So I wish them luck."